The Impact of the High Cost of Child Care

 A Black female child care provider helps three young children with a craft activity

-The country’s lack of affordable and accessible child care shortchanges children, costs the American economy billions of dollars a year, stymies women professionally and is pushing families to the breaking point, according to the 2023 KIDS COUNT® Data Book, released today by the Annie E. Casey Foundation.
-Each year, the report sheds light on the well-being of America’s kids; this year, the report focuses on how expensive, hard-to-find child care affects parents.
+The country’s lack of affordable and accessible child care shortchanges children, costs the American economy billions of dollars a year, stymies women professionally and is pushing families to the breaking point, according to the 2023 KIDS COUNT® Data Book, released by the Annie E. Casey Foundation.
+Each year, the report sheds light on the well-being of America’s kids; in 2023, the report focused on how expensive, hard-to-find child care affects parents.
 It also describes low pay leading to a chronic shortage of providers and demands that policymakers at the state and national levels enact real solutions.

 Download the 2023 KIDS COUNT Data Book